The Guilbert Family and Homeopathy

 In 1847, he married Miss Kathleen Somers, a young lady of education and refinement, having had the benefit of a course of study in the famous academy of Mrs. Emma Willard, of Troy, N.Y.
 Nine children have been born to them, six of whom survive.

 He practiced medicine and surgery first in Ottawa, and afterward in Waukegan, Ill.
 In that time, 1847 to 1852, he still pursued medial studies and investigations with all the interest of an enthusiastic student.
 About this time, Dr. Guilbert resolved to practice medicine upon a different system- that of Hahnemann, and since known as homeopathy.

 He soon afterward removed to Elgin, Ill., and commenced his changed practice, having thoroughly studied the literature and theory of that school of medicine.
 In 1857, he came to Iowa and located at Dubuque, and engaged in the practice of his profession. (where he became one of the foremost homeopathic practitioners in the State).

-In the war of the rebellion, he was appointed Surgeon of the Board of Enrollment for the Third Congressional District of Iowa, and discharged the responsible duties of that position from 1862 to 1865.
-During the war, he gave his influence to encourage enlistments for the volunteer service, and was chosen Captain of Co.
+- During the war, he gave his influence to encourage enlistments for the volunteer service, and was chosen Captain of Co.
 A, of the 46th I.V.I.

 In that capacity he passed five months in the military field service, in 1876, in establishing as institution in Dubuque, known as the Northwestern Sanitarium, with a view to afford medical and surgical relief for that class of patients who might not be able to secure proper treatment for local physicians, and to prevent the necessity of long journeys to more distant hospitals.